sensational-sycamore/sycamore/README.md

 ```
 6. Create a pull request from your feature branch on your fork repo to the main branch on the organization repo

+# Code Review

+1. Every PR should get code review and approval for all the team members prior to "Merge pull request"

 # Get Started